shhyou/bain-cs111-web-fork/pages/_assignments/exercises/exercise_6/exercise_6.md

 Your job is to write the following functions (and any necessary helper functions), which will serve as arguments to the `play-game` function.
 We’ve written about 1 test for each function.
 You’ll need to write more to properly test your code.
 I recommend that you write these functions in the order that they appear here (and in the starter code file). <mark>You will not be able to play the game until all functions are completed</mark>, **but you can properly test your functions with `check-expect`s**.

 Your work is limited to _defining_ these functions.
 This is an example of _abstraction_ in software engineering.
 For instance, you don't have to worry about teaching racket how to listen to the user's keyboard entries or how to launch a popup window for the game.
 Those things are taken care of in `snake-lib`.
-You can just take for granted that, for instance, your `change-direction` function (described below) gets the correct direction from the keyboard.
+You can just take for granted that, for instance, your `change-snake-direction` function (described below) gets the correct direction from the keyboard.

 > **Hint**: Remember, in functional programming we can't update the value of a variable.
 If we want to "update" a game, we have to create a whole new game and update its properties using the values from the old game.
 So for instance if we wanted to make a new game using some old game `g`...and all we wanted was to update the `g`'s tick counter, we would have to use:
 >